4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/24-Bottles-of-milk/README.md

 * Please write an algorithm to print the exact same lyrics.

 ### :bulb: HINT:
-* At the end of the song, the lyrics change because is only one bottle (singular instead of plural).
+* At the end of the song, the lyrics change because it is only one bottle (singular instead of plural).
 * Read the last lyrics and you will see how the last line changes to "go to the store and by some more".
+* Use loops to complete this task

 ### :scroll: Note:
 The result should be something like this: